mohamedirfansh/NTUOSS-IntroFrontEnd-Workshop/README.md

 })
 ```
 So, here we are receiving data from the API, we return the response in json format and log the data to our console.
 We can then do a lot more with the data.
 Now, let's finish the weather app!

+## Conclusion & Going Forward
+I hope you found this workshop useful.
+This workshop definitely did not cover all aspects of Front End Development.
+But I designed it to give you a brief introduction to the world of Web Development.
+Additionally, we only learned a very small aspect of APIs.
+There a lot more to learn such as creating your own APIs etc.

+Since you have now been introduced to the Front End side of web development, be sure to look out for the Back End workshop organized by NTUOSS in the future!
+Until then, stay safe and happy hacking!